 Supported by the Government of Canada through the

 Federal Economic Development Agency for Southern Ontario.

-We are now receiving applications on an ongoing basis
+We are receiving the 2014 – 2015 EODP Applications on a ongoing basis

 All applications must be submitted to: firstname.lastname@example.org

 The objective of the EASTERN ONTARIO DEVELOPMENT PROGRAM (EODP) is to enhance and diversifies the local economies and lead to the growth of new and existing businesses within rural Eastern Ontario communities.

 - EODP Funding will not exceed $100,000 per project